oracle/terraform-kubernetes-installer/tests/README.md

 python ./integration_tests.py <path_to_environment_health_file>
 ```

-Integration tests can also be run before and after an upgrade, such that the tests load data into a Sauron
+Integration tests can also be run before and after an upgrade, such that the tests load data into an
-instance before an upgrade, and verify that the data is still present after the upgrade.
+environment before an upgrade, and verify that the data is still present after the upgrade.

 Run tests _Before_ upgrade, specifying some unique runid:
 ```